-The red asterisk next to a contact’s status indicates that he or she has turned on the Out of Office reply in Outlook.
+The red asterisk next to a contact’s status indicates that they have turned on the Out of Office reply in Outlook®.

-Every contact you interact with via Microsoft Office, whether in your Skype for Business contacts list or not, has a “default” relationship with you.
-Your “unlisted” contacts (that is, those who are not included in your Skype for Business contacts list) don’t get displayed in either the Groups view or the Status view.
-But the Relationships view shows all the contacts on your Skype for Business contacts list plus any unlisted contacts whom you’ve assigned a non-default privacy relationship.
+Every contact you interact within Microsoft Office®, whether in your Skype for Business contacts list or not, has a default relationship with you.
+Your unlisted contacts are not included in your Skype for Business contacts list and don’t get displayed in either the Groups view or the Status view.
+However, the Relationships view shows all the contacts on your Skype for Business contacts list and any unlisted contacts that are assigned a non-default privacy relationship.

-To remove any of these “unlisted” contacts from your Relationships view, right-click on the contact, click Change Privacy Relationship, and select Auto-assign Relationship.
+Remove any of these unlisted contacts from your Relationships view by right-clicking on the contact, clicking Change Privacy Relationship, and selecting Auto-assign Relationship.

 How do I turn off all pictures in Skype for Business, including my own?

-This will remove pictures from your contacts list.
-It will also eliminate pictures of sender and receiver from IM and group conversations, and it will remove your own picture from Skype for Business as well.
+This action removes pictures from your contacts list.
+It also eliminates pictures of the sender and receiver from instant messages (IM) and group conversations, and it removes your own picture from Skype for Business.